sts10/project-info/hush-line/guides/raspberry-pi.md

 ### 3. Terminal

-On a Mac, open your terminal by pressing CMD + Space to open spotlight search.
+On a Mac, open Spotlight search by pressing CMD + Space.
 Enter "Terminal" and select the application with the same name.

 ![21-terminal](https://github.com/scidsg/project-info/assets/28545431/e2729634-6ee7-42bd-8736-d10ef1c4896c)